What Makes a Breed Good for First-Time Owners?

 Size: 50-80 pounds | Energy: High | Lifespan: 10-12 years

-Boxers are the class clowns of the dog world -- goofy, affectionate, and endlessly entertaining.
-They bond deeply with their families and are naturally protective without being aggressive.
-Their short coat requires minimal grooming, and they respond well to positive training methods.
+Boxers are the class clowns of the dog world.
+They're goofy, affectionate, and endlessly entertaining.
+They bond deeply with their families.
+They're naturally protective without leaning into aggression.
+Their short coat needs almost zero maintenance, and they respond beautifully to positive training methods.

-Considerations: Boxers have high energy levels and need substantial daily exercise.
-They are also brachycephalic (short-nosed), which means they are heat-sensitive and should not exercise vigorously in hot weather.
-They are prone to certain cancers and heart conditions.
+Considerations: Boxers have massive energy reserves and need substantial daily exercise.
+They're also brachycephalic (short-nosed).
+At the clinic, I treated my fair share of Boxers for heat exhaustion.
+Never exercise them vigorously in hot weather.
+They're also prone to certain cancers and heart conditions.

 Best for: Active families, owners who want a larger dog with a playful personality, homes with older children.